 In addition to earning a project management degree, gaining professional project management qualifications can help you stand out among a growing field of applicants.

-Earning a Project Management Professional (PMP) certification from PMI, for example, lets employers know that you have a strong background of educational and professional experience and could significantly boost your salary and career growth potential.
+Earning a Project Management Professional (PMP)® certification from PMI, for example, lets employers know that you have a strong background of educational and professional experience and can significantly boost your salary and career growth potential.
 According to PMI data, PMP-certified workers earned about 20% more than project managers without a certification.
 Together with a project management degree program, a PMP certification can give you the skills you need to succeed as a project manager, and can help you find work in almost any industry.

 But there's no reason to wait for a degree or certification to get started in project management.
 You can jumpstart your career by starting with the work you're already doing, Mithoefer said.